Optimizing the Use of Behavioral Locking for High-Level Synthesis: Abstract

 \section{Abstract}

-The globalization of the electronics supply chain is requiring effective methods to thwart reverse engineering and IP theft.
-Logic locking is a promising solution but there are still several open concerns.
-Even when applied at high level of abstraction, logic locking leads to large overhead without guaranteeing that the obfuscation metric is actually maximized.
-We propose a framework to optimize the use of behavioral logic locking for a given security metric.
-We explore how to apply behavioral logic locking techniques during the HLS of IP cores.
-Operating on the chip behavior, our method is compatible with commercial HLS tools, complementing existing industrial design flows.
-We offer a framework where the designer can implement different meta-heuristics to explore the design space and select where to apply logic locking.
-Our methods optimizes a given security metric better than complete obfuscation, allows us to 1) obtain better protection, 2) reduce the obfuscation cost.
+The globalization of the electronics supply chain requires effective methods to thwart reverse engineering and IP theft.
+Logic locking is a promising solution, but there are many open concerns.
+First, even when applied at a higher level of abstraction, locking may result in significant overhead without improving the security metric.
+Second, optimizing a security metric is application-dependent and designers must evaluate and compare alternative solutions.
+We propose a meta-framework to optimize the use of behavioral locking during the high-level synthesis (HLS) of IP cores.
+Our method operates on chip's specification (before HLS) and it is compatible with all HLS tools, complementing industrial EDA flows.
+Our meta-framework supports different strategies to explore the design space and to select points to be locked automatically.
+We evaluated our method on the optimization of differential entropy, achieving better results than random or topological locking: 1) we always identify a valid solution that optimizes the security metric, while topological and random locking can generate unfeasible solutions; 2) we minimize the number of bits used for locking up to more than 90\% (requiring smaller tamper-proof memories); 3) we make better use of hardware resources since we obtain similar overheads but with higher security metric.